Shahmar Alakbarov: Career

 Shahmar Alakbarov began his acting career with the film Dağlarda Döyüş.
-Although he had only recently graduated from the Institute of Arts, his passion for cinema led him to the studio.
-Having studied under Rza Tahmasib, Alakbarov entered the industry with a strong foundation, and his performance in Dağlarda Döyüş revealed the poise of a seasoned actor.
 The film, directed by Kamil Rustambayov in 1967, was based on the script written by the late writer-journalist Ahmadaga Gurbanov, adapted from his novella "Tikanlı məftillər".
 Shahmar Alakbarov's character was a private serving in the border troops.
-The film had an intriguing adventure plot.
 Farrukh, the character played by Shahmar, follows the trail of someone who crossed the border illegally.
-After overcoming great challenges, Farrukh captures him, only to discover that this man is his own father, who had fled the homeland during the war.
-His first role, first challenge, and first test—all of these were successfully accomplished in Shahmar's fate, and his character Farrukh's distinctive traits were crafted with artistic precision, a testament to the actor's skill.Yes, with the role of the border guard, the boundaries of his creative space began, and this boundary extended through a long and turbulent journey, culminating in the film "Qəzəlxan", which he completed as a director.
+Farrukh eventually captures him, only to discover that this man is his own father, who had fled the homeland during the war.